-Harmony Relationship due to Discipline / Behavior:
+Harmony Relationship due to Discipline / Behavior

-In accordance with the Harmony Agreement, a positive working relationship between the school and parent(s) is a key component to student's success.
-The school reserves the right not to reenroll a student if the school concludes that violations of Harmony Agreement have occurred.
-Refer to the Harmony Agreement section
+In accordance with the Parent Responsibility Agreement & Harmony/Communication Policy a positive working relationship between the school and parent is a key component to student's success.
+The school reserves the right not to reenroll a student if the school concludes that violations of Parent Responsibility Agreement & Harmony/Communication Policy have occurred.

-Harassment:
+Harassment